dgemara/project/README.md

 ## Data

-The players' salaries was provided in the questionnaire composed from the Philadelphia Phillies analytics team
+The players' salaries was provided in the questionnaire composed from the Philadelphia Phillies analytics team.